Garbage Truck Accident Attorneys & Lawsuits

 - Always use reflective and protective gear when working on garbage trucks

-- Stand to the side of the truck when compacting is occurring
+- Stand to the side of the vehicle when compacting the trash

-- Use correct lock out or tag out procedures when entering compacting area.
+- Use safety lockout or tag out procedures when entering the compacting area.
 Equipment needs to be turned off completely to ensure that employees are not in danger of being crushed.

 - Create a pedestrian-free zone while trucks are operating